Welcome to week #11 in the “72 Hour Kit Ideas: A week by week approach” series.

-This series is all about making it simple and do-able to get a 72 hourkit (aka survival kit, bug out bag etc) put together for you and your family: something that will help you care for yourself without the aid of others for at least 3 days!
+This series is all about making it simple and do-able to get a 72 hour kit put together for you and your family.

 Creating such a kit can be overwhelming and financially difficult to do all at once.
-So, through this series, I’ve broken it down for you into 26 small steps!
-Just take one small baby step each week and in 6 months you will have a well stocked kit!
+But through this series, I’ve broken it down for you into 26 small steps!
+You can see all the steps here.
+Just take one small baby step each week and in 6 months you will have a well stocked, personalized kit!

-You can even go through the series a few times over a year or two adding just the most basic supplies the first 6 months and then a few more “extra” supplies each time you cycle through it again.
-No need to get overwhelmed.
-Just do what you can!
+You can even go through the series a few times over a year or two adding just the most basic supplies the first six months and then a few more “extra” supplies each time you cycle through it again.

-I hope all of you were able to get all prepped for your pets last week.
+I hope all of you were able to add tools to your kit last week!

 Week #23: Important Documents

 Before I start this week, the #1 question I have gotten about this post is “Where can I find a water proof, fireproof safe that will fit 8×11 documents and is reasonably priced?”
 Well, I use the SentrySafe H230 and you can find it by clicking on this link.
 Okay, on to the meat of the post!